carterclark/DiscordBot/README.md

     * `BOT_AUTH_TOKEN`, can be found in the discord develeper portal.
 After selecting the app go to Bot.
     * `CLIENT_ID`, can be found in the discord develeper portal.
 After selecting the app go to OAuth2.
     * `SERVER_ID`, can be found under `widget` in the server settings on discord
-6. If running the bot for the first time or changing bot commands run `node deploy-commands.js` in the terminal.
+6. If running the bot for the first time or changing bot commands, enter the termainal and cd to the root directory then run `node deploy-commands.js`.
 7. Run the command `node index.js`

 ### Making Discord Bot